Francis Masse: Comic strips

 In parallel with his animations, Masse continues to make comic strips, first of all he participated to the fanzine of Poussin: Gonocoque (1973-1974).
 Since then, the important magazines at that time solicited him: Actuel, Le Canard Sauvage, L'Écho des Savanes, Charlie Mensuel, Zinc, Hara-Kiri, Métal Hurlant, Surprise and Fluide Glacial.

 He published in Charlie #84 "Le Complot chromatique" (The Chromatic Plot), a quite long black and white story that tells the bursting in of a small bright pink detail.
-Yves Frémion points out that Schindler's List uses a similar concept.